-«Biochar is the ethical form of charcoal — ethical because you’re not cutting down the forest».
-In conversation with Brando Crespi, the co-founder of Pro-Natura International
+«Biochar is the ethical form of charcoal – ethical because you’re not cutting down the forest» – a green weapon in the Anthropocene age we live in

-Since 1985 Pro-Natura created arguably the world’s largest carbon sink, by planting over 2 million trees in the Juruena region of the Brazilian Amazon in partnership with France’s National Forestry Office; organized 13 large expeditions to collect half a million samples of life forms; designed and executed reforestation projects in sixty-three countries, including Ghana, Tanzania, Brazil and Nigeria, implementing innovative carbon sequestration strategies and providing long-term food and water security, as well as sustainable employment within the local communities.
-Brando Crespi, co-founder of Pro-Natura, has been involved in the development of a soil fertilisation technology, advancing an ancient indigenous ‘dark earth’ into what is known today as biochar.
+Since 1985 Pro-Natura created the world’s largest carbon sink, by planting over two million trees in the Juruena region of the Brazilian Amazon in partnership with France’s National Forestry Office; organized thirteen large expeditions to collect half a million samples of life forms; designed and executed reforestation projects in sixty-three countries, including Ghana, Tanzania, Brazil and Nigeria, implementing innovative carbon sequestration strategies and providing long-term food and water security, as well as sustainable employment within the local communities.
+Crespi has been involved in the development of a soil fertilization technology, advancing an ancient indigenous ‘dark earth’ into what is known today as biochar.

 By multiplying crops and improving soil health, the use of biochar can greatly contribute to providing food security and employment to impoverished communities all around the world.
-Crespi gives an example of a project in an area around Sahara desert, where adding biochar, camel manure and water (10-15% than normally) to a 60 square metre super-vegetable garden can feed a family of ten. «We work with local communities to produce biochar based on their waste and integrate biochar into a number of what is known as climate smart, agro-ecological techniques».
+Crespi gives an example of a project in an area around the Sahara desert, where adding biochar, camel manure and water (10-15% than normally) to a sixty square meter super-vegetable garden can feed a family of ten. «We work with local communities to produce biochar based on their waste and integrate biochar into a number of what are known as climate smart, agro-ecological techniques».

 He is optimistic about the future of our planet and his work – Crespi shrugs and says, «If fully implemented, we can offset up to something between 20-30% of all greenhouse emissions.
 It needs full global awareness, cutting down on fossil fuels and other areas and addressing food security and wellbeing of people».
-He is currently launching a new project in West Africa, with a goal, over 20 years to sequester 600 million tonnes of CO2 and triple the income of 10 million families.
-Realising it sounds ambitious, he is determined that it can be done.
+He is currently launching a new project in West Africa, with a goal, over twenty years to sequester 600 million tonnes of CO2 and triple the income of ten million families.
+Realizing it sounds ambitious, he is determined that it can be done.
 High-tech is one of the tools which Crespi is especially enthusiastic to bring into play, including artificial intelligence, drones, blockchain and satellite sensors.
-Blockchain, for instance, can be fundamental in creating transparency and ethical practices, as well as by eliminating the intermediaries between the farms and the buyers, ensuring that the farmers are paid fairly. «I have a lot of optimism about the potential but a lot of concern about how it’s implemented.
-There is an enormous opportunity to use these technologies in humanistic context».
+Blockchain can be fundamental in creating transparency and ethical practices, as well as by eliminating the intermediaries between the farms and the buyers, ensuring that the farmers are paid fairly. «I have a lot of optimism about the potential but a lot of concern about how it’s implemented.
+There is an enormous opportunity to use these technologies in a humanistic context».

 Crespi says that the technique in the beginning of each project is an open conversation, including all members of the community and empowering everyone. «It always starts from understanding what the community’s needs are, then finding who the natural leaders of the communities are, and giving a voice to the women, who in majority of the cases do all the work», he says.
 After achieving the gender balance and identifying how their practices may be useful in a particular place, the technology and funding are brought in.

-«Pessimism of the intellect, optimism of the mind – this is my mantra», Brando Crespi says, quoting an Italian philosopher Antonio Gramsci.
-He has been working in environmental and anthropological sectors for the past 35 years, pioneering sustainability practices in more than 63 countries and improving the livelihood of nearly 7 million people.
+«Pessimism of the intellect, optimism of the mind – this is my mantra», Brando Crespi, co-founder of Pro-Natura, says quoting an Italian philosopher Antonio Gramsci.
+He has been working in the environmental and anthropological sectors for the past thirty-five years, pioneering sustainability practices in more than 63 countries and improving the livelihood of nearly seven million people.

-Pro-Natura is an international non-profit organisation, originating in Brazil in 1985.
+Pro-Natura is an international non-profit organization, originating in Brazil in 1985.
 Its main activity is in rural development, biodiversity protection and climate change prevention.
 Born in Lausanne, Switzerland, raised in Rome and educated in Switzerland, the UK and the US, Crespi became involved with Pro-Natura after building a successful career in the fashion industry, consulting multinational companies, including Ermenegildo Zegna, L’Oreal and Giorgio Armani.
-He has always been passionate about cultural anthropology, studying botany and spending a number of years in the Amazon, so the decision to focus on environmental work full-time came after ‘the hunger of the spirit’ could no longer be avoided, as well as the realisation that our world was rushing towards an ecological disaster. «I needed more meaning and purpose in what I was doing, so in mid Eighties I shut down my company and began focusing on how to bring people out of chronic poverty and change our culture, our thinking and our consumption».
-It led him to focus on agriculture as an industry, addressing a vital a link between the issues of poverty, climate change, food security and biodiversity conservation.